 Why do we make music?
 How does music affect our brains and emotions?
 These are just some of the fascinating questions addressed in A History of Music for Children, which looks at music’s transnational and boundary-breaking qualities.
 All over the world and throughout time, music has been recorded and passed down through different oral traditions and forms of notation.
 It has always been a powerful catalyst for change and connecting people.
 And what might the future of music hold?
 Exploring the technology used to listen to and create music, the authors imagine new possibilities such as computer-generated compositions and robot musicians.

 Mary Richards is an award-winning art publisher, writer, and illustrator.
-She adapted and edited David Hockney’s bestselling A History of Pictures for Children and is the author of Splat!
-The Most Exciting Artists of All Time.
+She adapted and edited David Hockney’s best-selling A History of Pictures for Children and is the author of A History of Music for Children and A History of Words for Children.

 David Schweitzer is a composer and songwriter.
 He has written music for children's TV shows, including Charlie & Lola, The Cat in the Hat, Angry Birds, and Miffy.
 He has also scored documentaries and dramas, including the 2020 film Emma.
 Together with Mary, he runs a children's orchestra in London.